Fact-Augmented Lookahead Planning for LLM Agents: EXPERIMENTS

 \subsection{Main Results}

 We evaluated all the LLM benchmark methods across all environments and tabulate the results in \Cref{tab:main_table_results}.
-LWM-Planner achieves a high normalized cumulative return on all environments.
-Specifically LWM-Planner can learn near-optimal behaviour on environments, and solve the environments in the near minimal number of steps needed to solve them.
-This is in comparison with non-online learning methods such as ReAct or Reflexion, which have to explore within an environment to solve it, solving it after a larger number of environment steps.
-The ReAct + FEC ablation shows that fact learning itself provides a benefit, but the full LWM-Planner with lookahead search further improves performance, indicating the value of planning with the learned facts.
+LWM-Planner on average achieves higher cumulative return on every complex multi-step environment, reflecting that fact-augmented planning finds substantially more efficient solutions than competing approaches.
+Search-only baselines (ToT, RAP) are weaker at the same test-time budget, consistent with the value of a learned symbolic abstraction for guiding lookahead.
+The ReAct + FEC ablation confirms that fact learning alone provides a large benefit, while the full LWM-Planner combines this with grounded lookahead to deliver the strongest results.

+Finally, \Cref{tab:lwm_ablation_norm_return} summarises targeted ablations showing that unguided lookahead can even harm performance, whereas grounding the LLM world model with learned atomic facts is the dominant contributor to the observed gains.
+Overall, the results suggest that additional test-time search helps most when it is guided by compact learned facts rather than applied in an unguided manner.

+For completeness, the full ALFWorld 134-task results—including per-task cumulative returns—are provided in Appendix~\ref{ALFWorldFullResults}.